k3s-io/k3s/docs/adrs/etcd-snapshot-cr.md

    will manage creation of an new Custom Resource Definition with similar fields.
 2. Metadata on each snapshot will be stored in a distinct Custom Resource.
 3. The new Custom Resource will be cluster-scoped, as etcd and its snapshots are a cluster-level resource.
+4. Snapshot metadata will also be written alongside snapshot files created on disk and/or uploaded to S3.
+The metadata files will have the same basename as their corresponding snapshot file.
-4. Downstream consumers of etcd snapshot lists will migrate to watching the Custom Resource, instead of the ConfigMap.
+5. Downstream consumers of etcd snapshot lists will migrate to watching Custom Resource types, instead of the ConfigMap.
-5. K3s will observe a three minor version transition period, where both the new Custom Resource, and the existing ConfigMap, will both be used.
+6. K3s will observe a three minor version transition period, where both the new Custom Resources, and the existing ConfigMap, will both be used.
-6. During the transition period, older snapshot metadata may be removed from the ConfigMap while those snapshots still exist and are referenced by new Custom Resources, if the ConfigMap exceeds a preset size or key count limit.
+7. During the transition period, older snapshot metadata may be removed from the ConfigMap while those snapshots still exist and are referenced by new Custom Resources, if the ConfigMap exceeds a preset size or key count limit.

 ## Consequences